All students are required to complete the following prior to their start date:

-During your first week of placement, you will be required either to attend a workshop (with the health care professional supervising your learning) OR review the Student and Health Care Provider Orientation video and orientation package with your health care professional.
+During your first week of placement, you will be required either to attend a workshop (with the health care professional supervising your learning) OR review the recorded session and orientation package with your health care professional.

 The workshop gives students and the health care professionals supervising their learning, tools to build an effective learning partnership.

-You may begin reviewing the self learning package now in preparation to discuss the materials with the health professional that will be supporting you.
+You may begin reviewing the self-learning student orientation package in preparation to discuss the materials with the health professional that will be supporting you.
 Please note you will need to enter the network login ID and password for St. Joseph’s computer system that you received from your school to read the policy links in the package.

 Workplace Safety and Insurance Board (WSIB)